-The Hayden House sits on a corner lot, facing south onto Gardner Avenue, with Westminster Place to the west.
+The Hayden House sits on an a corner lot, facing south onto Gardner Avenue, with Westminster Place to the west.
 Its approximately square parcel is 4,782 square feet in area (60.04 feet of frontage on the Gardner Avenue side and 78.65 feet on the Westminster Place side).
 The house is set about twenty feet back from the public sidewalk on both sides, with a small back yard to the north and a narrow side yard to the east.
 An off-center, poured concrete walkway leads from the sidewalk to the front porch steps; a concrete driveway on the west side of the building accesses an attached one-car garage and carport.
-The yard is defined by shrubbery: waist-high yews (taxus baccata) run along the Gardner Avenue and Westminster Place sidewalks, with higher yews planted along the foundation of the house.
-Northern white cedars (thuja occidentalis), taller than the house itself, are planted at the southeast and southwest corners.
-A large black walnut tree (juglans nigra) is located in the back yard.
-Two black maples (acer nigrum) sit in the grassy strip between sidewalk and curb along Westminster Place, and one silver maple (acer sacharinnium) sits along the Gardner Avenue side.
-The yews, oaks, and cedars were planted by Mr. Hayden during the period of significance (a fourth maple tree along Gardner Avenue has since been removed).6
+The yard is defined by shrubbery: waist-high yews run along the Gardiner Avenue and Westminster Place sidewalks, with higher yews planted along the foundation of the house.
+White cedar trees, taller than the house itself, are planted at the southeast and southwest corners.
+A large black walnut tree is located in the back yard.
+Two oak trees sit near the curb along Westminster Place.
+The yews and oaks were planted by Mr. Hayden during the period of significance (a third oak tree along Gardiner Avenue has since been removed).1

 The house sits on a poured concrete foundation with a full basement.
 The three-bay, side gabled house is symmetrical in plan, with east and west bays containing one opening on each floor on the south (front) facade, rising to terminate in gabled, wall dormers.
 The building is entered through a projecting, single-story, front-gabled entrance bay.
-On the east and west faces, the house contains two window openings on each floor as well, with a projecting, shed-roofed bay window serving a dining room on the building's east side.
+On the east and west faces, the house contains two window openings on each floor as well, with a projecting, shedroofed bay window serving a dining room on the building's east side.
 The north (rear) facade also bears two gable-front, wall dormers, but they are not symmetrically placed.
 Rear window and door openings are irregular in placement and size.